spartan-array/spartan/README.md

 Build:

-    cd sparrow
+    cd spartan
     autoreconf -fvi
     ./configure && make

 ### Running

-Sparrow compiles to a Python extension (sparrow.py + _sparrow.so).
+Spartan compiles to a Python extension (spartan.py + _spartan.so).
 These should be on your PYTHONPATH for the remaining examples.

-export PYTHONPATH=$PYTHONPATH:/path/to/sparrow/build/
+export PYTHONPATH=$PYTHONPATH:/path/to/spartan/build/